 Here are some recent privatization initiatives:

 - The NC General Assembly’s 2017-19 compromise budget creates ESAs for NC families of students with disabilities.
-This is the final privatization puzzle piece left in our state.
-The picture it completes is of a state funding unaccountable private institutions at the expense of a nationally renowned system of free and equitable public schools.
-This is being voted on NOW, from June 21-23, 2017; call your legislators at 919-733-4111 to object to ESAs!
+Although Gov. Cooper vetoed the budget, his veto was overridden on June 28, 2017, and the budget is law.
+The ESA program was the final piece of the privatization puzzle in our state.
+The completed picture is a state funding unaccountable private institutions at the expense of a nationally renowned system of free and equitable public schools.

 - With the passage of its 2016-17 biennial budget during the 2016 short Legislative Session, the NC General Assembly expanded the Opportunity Scholarship Program, a school voucher program, by adding $10 million to its budget annually until it costs taxpayers $144 million per year in 2027-28.
 In the most recent school year, more than 90% of the schools receiving money were religious schools.